FICO Scores vs. Credit Scores

-A couple sitting on the sofa, smiling while looking at their mobile.
+A couple sitting on a sofa, smiling while looking at their mobile

 This article contains general information and is not intended to provide information that is specific to American Express products and services.
 Similar products and services offered by different companies will have different features and you should always read about product details before acquiring any financial product.

-FICO scores are credit scores but not all credit scores are FICO scores.
-Learn the difference between credit score types to better understand your creditworthiness.
+FICO® Scores are credit scores but not all scores are from FICO.
+Learn the difference between FICO Scores vs. credit scores to increase your borrowing power.

 At-A-Glance

-• VantageScore, a joint project of the three national credit bureaus launched in 2006, is FICO’s main competition.
+• Launched in 2006 as a joint project of the three national credit bureaus, today VantageScore® is FICO’s main competitor.

-• There are some differences in how FICO and VantageScore calculate your scores, but they’re fairly minor.
+• There are minor differences in how FICO and VantageScore calculate your scores.

-• FICO Score 8, the most widely used version, although FICO Score 9 and 10 are available.
+• FICO® Score 8, a widely used version, although FICO Score® 9 and FICO Score® 10 are now available.

-• Multiple versions of FICO Bankcard Score are typically used when you apply for a credit card.
+• Multiple versions of FICO® Bankcard Score may be used when you apply for a Credit Card.

-• Multiple versions of FICO Auto Score are typically used when you apply for an auto loan.
+• Multiple versions of FICO® Auto Score may be used when you apply for an auto loan.

 Considering all these versions, and adding them to the three credit reporting bureaus, gets you to a large number of potentially different credit scores.
-It’s worth remembering, though, that the differences from score to score are usually small.
+It’s worth remembering, though, that the differences from score to score may be small.

 All credit scores, regardless of who is doing the calculating, are based on information in your file at the credit bureaus.
-Both FICO and VantageScore use a three-digit scoring system that ranges from 300 to 850.7 For more, see “What Is a Credit Report and Why Is It Important?
+Both FICO and VantageScore use a three-digit scoring system that ranges from 300-850.5 For more, see “What Is a Credit Report and Why Is It Important?”.

-From 30,000 feet, both FICO and VantageScore focus on many of the same key elements to assess whether you’re a good or bad credit risk:
+Both FICO and VantageScore focus on many of the same key elements to assess whether you’re a low or high credit risk:

 • On-time bill payment